Rei-SwitchBot/faq/en-us/Contact Sensor.md

 SwitchBot App Version: 7.11 or newer

-1．

-Make sure your SwitchBot App version is up to date.
+1．Make sure your SwitchBot App version is up to date.

-2．

-Make sure SwitchBot Contact Sensor and SwitchBot Hub series have been added to your App.
+2．Make sure SwitchBot Contact Sensor and SwitchBot Hub series have been added to your App.

-3．

-Please follow the steps below to turn on the Cloud Service for your SwitchBot Contact Sensor:
+3．Please follow the steps below to turn on the Cloud Service for your SwitchBot Contact Sensor:
 Launch the SwitchBot App.
 Tap the relevant SwitchBot Contact Sensor.
 Tap the gear icon at the top right.
 In the Settings screen, tap "Cloud Services".
 Turn on the "Cloud Services" in the Settings screen and connect it to the SwitchBot Hub product associated with your account.

-4．

-Method 1: Please follow the steps below to integrate via the Alexa App.
+4．Method 1: Please follow the steps below to integrate via the Alexa App.

 Launch the Alexa App and log in.